 Whilst the nursery does not offer specialist services, we are happy to work alongside the specialists involved with your child and they are welcome to visit your child at pre-school.

-What training are the staff supporting children with special educational needs and disabilities, had or are having?
+7. What training have the staff supporting children with special educational needs and disabilities, had, or are having?